 The Ohio Environmental Protection Agency ("Ohio EPA") has alleged that various environmental violations have occurred during construction of the Rover pipeline project.
 The alleged violations include inadvertent returns of drilling muds and fluids at horizontal directional drilling ("HDD") locations in Ohio that affected waters of the State, storm water control violations, hydrostatic permit violations involving the alleged discharge of effluent with greater levels of pollutants than the permits allowed and allegedly not properly sampling or monitoring effluent for required parameters or reporting those alleged violations, and engaging in construction activities without an effective water quality certification.
 Although Rover has successfully completed clean-up mitigation for the alleged violations to Ohio EPA's satisfaction, the Ohio EPA has proposed penalties and restitution of approximately \$2.6 million in connection with the alleged violations and is seeking certain injunctive relief.
 The Ohio Attorney General filed a complaint in the Court of Common Pleas of Stark County, Ohio to obtain these remedies and that case remains pending and is in the early stages.
 Rover and other defendants filed several motions to dismiss and Ohio EPA filed a motion in opposition.
 The State's opposition to those motions was filed on October 12, 2018.
 Rover and other defendants filed their replies on November 2, 2018.
 On March 13, 2019, the court granted Rover and the other Defendants' motion to dismiss on all counts.

-On April 10, 2019, the Ohio EPA filed a notice of appeal.
+On April 10, 2019, the Ohio EPA filed a notice of appeal and filed their opening brief on June 13, 2019.
 The timing or outcome of this matter cannot be reasonably determined at this time; however, we do not expect there to be a material impact to our results of operations, cash flows or financial position.

 In addition, on May 10, 2017, the FERC prohibited Rover from conducting HDD activities at 27 sites in Ohio.
 On July 31, 2017, the FERC issued an independent third party assessment of what led to the release at the Tuscarawas River site and what Rover can do to prevent reoccurrence once the HDD suspension is lifted.
 Rover has implemented the suggestions in the assessment and additional voluntary protocols.
 The FERC authorized Rover to resume HDD activities at all sites and all Rover HDD activities are now complete.
+The pipeline is now in service.

-In late 2016, FERC Enforcement Staff began a non-public investigation of Rover's demolition of the Stoneman House, a potential historic structure, in connection with Rover's application for permission to construct a new interstate natural gas pipeline and related facilities.
-Rover and ETO are cooperating with the investigation.
-In March and April 2017, and again in April 2018, Enforcement Staff provided Rover its non-public preliminary findings regarding its investigation.
+In late 2016, FERC Enforcement Staff began a non-public investigation of Rover's removal of the Stoneman House, a potential historic structure, in connection with Rover's application for permission to construct a new interstate natural gas pipeline and related facilities.
+In mid-2017, FERC Enforcement Staff began a non-public investigation regarding allegations that diesel fuel may have been included in the drilling mud at the Tuscarawas River HDD.
+Rover and the Partnership are cooperating with the investigations.
+Enforcement Staff has provided Rover its non-public preliminary findings regarding those investigations.
 The company disagrees with those findings and intends to vigorously defend against any potential penalty.
-Given the stage of the proceeding, and the non-public nature of the investigation, ETO is unable at this time to provide an assessment of the potential outcome or range of potential liability, if any.
+Given the stage of the proceedings, and the non-public nature of the investigation, the Partnership is unable at this time to provide an assessment of the potential outcome or range of potential liability, if any.